 So, I have seen CNCH from both sides now…as a student and as an instructor.
 Both sides were equally exciting and fun.
 This experience in 2014, I guess, was different because I knew a lot more people.
 2010 was great because it was my first ever conference and EVERYTHING was fresh and interesting.

-I had planned to write about the Lake Tahoe workshop here but I think this is enough for this week.
+I had planned to write about the Lake Tahoe gathering here but I think this is enough for this week.
 Lake Tahoe was heavenly!
 I stayed at Truckee near Donner Lake, then South Lake Tahoe and finished just outside Reno.
-Now I am in Washington state just over the border from Portland.
-Classes start tomorrow!
+Now I am in Washington state. and weavers arrive tomorrow!
 I am excited beacuse I get to go to the Portland guild’s meeting tomorrow night where Rosalie Nielson will be presenting.
 I have not had the chance to hear another weaver speak at one of these meetings.
 And there is bound to be Show and Tell….my favorite part.

 I will leave you with two very different faces of Tahoe and Reno…